Install Ceramic Tile

 Install Ceramic Tile - Floor Prep

-If your floor has uneven areas, this is the time to apply floor leveler.
+If your floor has uneven areas, this is the time to apply a floor leveler.
 You can find this in the flooring section of your favorite hardware store.

 Install Ceramic Tile - Layout